Miss-Terra/Team34/game/Escape34/scripts/readme.txt

 drawLine.js
 - defines how the people are visually arranged on the screen.

-victoryConditions.js
+globals.js
-- Defines some global variables for win/losses and also may define victory conditions or functions.
+- Defines some global variables here.
 Scoring might take place here.

 levelFinish.js
 - When a level ends...
 Display the screen to show whether a user won or lost.
 Also generate the necessary functions that should happen.

+uiObjects.js
+- The best code ever!
+Use the functions in here to build clickable objects.
+Menu buttons and whatnot.
+Bam!